Assess your threats for both impact, and cost to mitigate.

 Developers don't fix security; issues, tasks, epics and stories do!
 (Johanna Curie, AppSec Europe 2018)

-Fortunately, balancing risks against costs is a normal part of a Product Manager’s role.
+Fortunately, balancing risks against costs is a normal part of a Product Manager’s role, and they are all trained to do exactly that.
 To make informed decisions, though, they will need more information:

 1. The likelihood of each threat,